 Sustainable Development Goal 11 seeks to "make cities and human settlements inclusive, safe, resilient and sustainable" by 2030, leaving no one and no place behind, and is conditional to the realization of the right to adequate housing and the provision of affordable housing options at scale and diversity.
 SDG 11 provides guidance for monitoring 15 global spatial and nonspatial indicators, ranging from housing, citizen engagement, urban sprawl, access to urban services, cultural preservation, urban environment, disaster risk reduction and safety to urban policies and exposure to key environmental urban risk factors such as air pollution.
 All these components are key for the well-being of urban children in developed and developing countries.
-However, in terms of tracking progress on housing for children, data are still limited for urban areas because of challenges with informality, frequent mobility and a limited investment in citylevel data collection systems.
-Data collection efforts around urban children in housing should be strengthened to include the main seven components of housing: legal security of tenure; availability of services, materials, facilities and infrastructure; affordability; habitability; accessibility; location; and cultural adequacy.127
+However, in terms of tracking progress on housing for children, data are still limited for urban areas because of challenges with informality, frequent mobility and a limited investment in city-level data collection systems.
+Data collection efforts around urban children in housing should be strengthened to include the main seven components of housing: legal security of tenure; availability; location; and cultural adequacy.127